Azure/azure-signalr-bench/README.md

 ```bash
 ./publish -p [prefix] -a
 ```
-<span style="color:yellow"> Note </span>
+### Note

-    You need to change the  <span style="color:yellowgreen"> VM size </span> according to the quota in your subscription.                                   |
+1. You need to change the VM size according to the quota in your subscription.
-    Also if the <span style="color:yellowgreen"> NSG </span> in the created AKS resource group blocks outbound traffic, the SSL certificate verification would fail.
+2. If the NSG in the created AKS resource group blocks outbound traffic, the SSL certificate verification would fail.

 Now everything is ready, you could go to the printed url to create performance tests!